Iran national football team: Late 2010s

 Iran won the first match against Morocco after Aziz Bouhaddouz scoring an own goal.
 They then lost against Spain with a goal scored by Diego Costa, with video assistant referees denying an Iranian equalizer.
-The third match against Portugal ended in a draw after a penalty scored by Karim Ansarifard and because Morocco could only manage a 2–2 draw to Spain, Iran were eliminated.
+The third match against Portugal ended in a draw after a penalty scored by Karim Ansarifard in the stoppage time, while Cristiano Ronaldo missed a penalty when Iran was trailing, with Alireza Beiranvand making a decisive save and because Morocco could only manage a 2–2 draw to Spain, Iran were eliminated.
 Iran's four points is the most received in any World Cup appearance.

 Having qualified for the 2019 AFC Asian Cup earlier, Iran was drawn into group D, where they shared fate with Iraq, Vietnam and Yemen.
-Iran opened their tournament against Yemen slower and almost conceded a goal but after 10 minutes, Iran regained the ground and proved more dominant in certain aspects, thrashing Yemen 5–0.
+Iran opened their tournament against Yemen, nearly conceding a goal early but after 10 minutes, Iran regained the ground and proved more dominant in certain aspects, thrashing Yemen 5–0.
 A 2–0 win over the Vietnamese side gave Iran direct qualification to the knockout stage.
 Iran ended their group stage with a goalless draw over neighbor Iraq and took first place.
 After the group stage, Iran encountered Oman, with a defending mistake almost costing Iran's chances but Ahmed Mubarak Al-Mahaijri's penalty was saved by Alireza Beiranvand.
 Iran then defeated Oman 2–0 to reach the last eight.
 In the quarter-finals against a defensive China, Iran outclassed the Chinese 3–0 to meet Japan in the semi-finals.
 Iran missed the opportunity to reach the final once again when they fell 3–0 with all three goals scored in second half.